 Prenatal, also called Antenatal, is the period during your pregnancy.
 Physiotherapy during this time can provide professional guidance on how to keep active and healthy safely for both you and your growing baby.
 Physiotherapy can also assist with pelvic floor exercises (aka kegel exercises), back pain, pelvic girdle pain, carpal tunnel syndrome and incontinence.
 Research shows having physiotherapy sessions during your pregnancy can reduce risk of urinary incontinence and other pelvic floor disorders.

 Postnatal Physiotherapy occurs once your baby is born.
 We recommend you are seen in the first week postnatal and around 6 weeks by a qualified physiotherapist who has training in women’s health.
 Postnatal Physiotherapy offers a full bladder and bowel screen, diastasis recti (abdominal separation) and internal vaginal assessment for pelvic floor muscle dysfunction as well as pelvic organ prolapse.
 Every woman’s pregnancy and birth is very unique and so your treatment will be tailored to your exact needs based on your assessment.
-The treatment will also include assessment and treatment for diastasis recti (abdominal separation), posture advice for breastfeeding and caring for your baby, sport specific training for return to sport, and treatment for back and hip pain and incontinence.
+The treatment will also include posture advice for breastfeeding and caring for your baby, sport specific training for return to sport, and treatment for back and hip pain.

 Pre and Postnatal Pilates

 During pregnancy it can be hard to find workouts to suit your changing body.
 Pilates is excellent for expecting women and women who have recently given birth as it incorporates core, pelvic floor and posture exercises.
 Doing Pilates while you’re pregnant and postnatally will significantly help you recover after giving birth.
 Not only will you have an easier time physically caring for your new baby you will also find it easier to recover.
 We offer face to face sessions and online pilates sessions conducted by a qualified physiotherapist and Pilates instructor.